-MgO Structural insulated panels (MgO SIPs) are a high performance building system for residential and light commercial construction.
+Structural insulated panels are a high performance building system for residential and light commercial construction.
 The panels consist of an insulating foam core sandwiched between two structural facings.
-There are three different facing materials being used in the industry.
-MgO (magnesium oxide) is considered to be the most environmentally friendly facing material with the most advantages to the builder and home owner.
-OSB (oriented strand board) and metal are the other two facing materials that are also used.
+There are three different facing materials used in the residential housing industry, OSB, MgO and cement sheet.

 Building with SIPs generally costs about the same as building with timber frame construction when you factor in the labour savings resulting from shorter construction times and less job site waste.

 The savings don't stop there as smaller heating and cooling systems are required and less framing timber is used.
-On double storey construction the scaffold hire cost is significantly less as there are no bricks to lay or external cladding to install.
+On double storey construction the scaffold hire cost is significantly less.

 Courtesy of SIPA of America